Computation of lattice isomorphisms and the integral matrix similarity problem: Complexity of algorithms related to orders and their lattices

 \section{Complexity of algorithms related to orders and their lattices}

 Let $K$ be a number field with ring of integers $\calO = \calO_{K}$.
 The aim of this section is to establish the complexity of certain algorithms related to $\mathcal{O}$-orders and their lattices.
-These algorithms have already appeared in the literature, either implicitly or explicitly, but without any analysis of their complexity.
+These algorithms have already appeared in the literature, either implicitly or explicitly, but with either no or only partial analysis of their complexity.